BeyondMicroControl/AsciiCAD/docs/design.md

 ## Terminology
 ### Grid Cell

+- The content of a grid cell is always one UTF-8 character
+- We often refer to ASCII characters (the popular denomination) in grid cells, while in reality, we use the character encoding standard for web text: UTF-8
-We represent a cell location as a stable string key "r,c".
+- A grid cell location is internally represented as a stable string key "r,c"
+- A grid location (in telemetry, CLI, etc...) is externally represented by "x,y"

 **Rationale:**
 - Native JavaScript Map/Set use reference identity for objects, so {r:1,c:2} can’t be used reliably as a key unless you keep the same object instance around.